Tree falls, kills child at Lancaster County campground

 KIRKWOOD, Pa.
-(WHTM) – A 10-year-old child from Perry County that was napping inside a camper at Oma’s Family Campground in Lancaster County died Sunday when a tree fell on top of her.
+(WHTM) – A 10-year-old girl from Perry County who was napping inside a camper at Oma’s Family Campground in Lancaster County died Sunday when a tree fell on top of her.

 “Couldn’t ask for anyone to be sweeter than she is.
 Beautiful little girl,” Duncan said.
 “The whole campground here, we’re tragically at loss for the child.
 We’re all heartbroken.”